 Tap dancing is the fusion of British Isles clog & Step dancing with the rhythms of West African drumming.

 Slaves in the southern United States imitated the rapid toe and heel action of the Irish Jig and the Lancashire Clog, and combined them with West African step dances.

-In late 19th century two techniques were popularized: a fast style in wooden-sole shoes (also called Buck-and-Wing) and Soft-Shoe, a smooth, leather-sole style.
+In late 19th Century two techniques were popularized: a fast style in wooden-sole shoes (also called Buck-and-Wing) and Soft-Shoe, a smooth, leather-sole style.

 These styles gradually coalesced, and by the 1920s metal plates, or taps, attached to shoe bottoms, had been added to leather-soled shoes.

 These metal plates, when tapped against a hard surface, create a percussive sound and as such the dancers are considered to be musicians.

 Tap dancers make frequent use of syncopation starting choreography on the first or the 8th beat count.

 Hoofers are tap dancers who dance primarily with their legs, making a louder, more grounded sound.
 This kind of tap dancing, also called “rhythm tap”.

 Early tappers like Fred Astaire provided a more ballroom look to tap dancing, while Gene Kelly used his extensive ballet training to make tap dancing incorporate all the parts of the ballet.

 It often involves high heeled tap shoes and show music, and is usually the type of tap first taught to beginners.

-National Tap Day is May 25th.
+Finally, did you know that National Tap Day is celebrated on May 25th.